Role of CROs in the Research Process

 Clinical trials are generally carried out in four distinct phases.

-Phase I - Safety and Dosage
+Phase I: Safety and dosage

-Phase II - Effectiveness and Safety
+Phase II: Effectiveness and side effects

-Phase III - Confirmation and Comparison
+Phase III: Confirmation and comparison

 Services offered by CROs